-Life has changed drastically and we don’t yet know what that means in the long run but it feels amazing (most of the time) and more exhausting than we ever imagined.
+Life has changed drastically and we don’t yet know what that means in the long run but it feels amazing (most of the time) and more exhausting than I ever imagined.

 I am beyond thrilled with everything I accomplished before becoming a mom but now I’m on a new journey.
-My new role has made me more passionate, more conscious, and beyond grateful.
+My new role has made me more passionate, more conscious, more intentional, and beyond grateful.

 My pre-mom identity may have been about proving my value to the world, now my world is my family.
 I love being a wife and a mom more than I imagined and I hope that one day the title of mom gets the same reverence as every other respectable role.
 But I know that has to start from moms cherishing and lifting up the title with confidence.